Who Are Foreman & Wilms?

 Gavin and Summer continued as co-tour leaders with the company Mr. Foreman had been working for, taking travelers to more than 25 countries in Africa and theMiddle East, until 2011.
 Their tours included an “Ultimate Trans-Africa”

-journey,which started in Gibraltar and traversed the western side of the African continent then turned around in Cape Town, South Africa and snaked up the eastern side, through to Egypt, Jordan, Syria and finally ended in Istanbul, Turkey 10 months (44 weeks) after commencing the journey.
+journey,which started in Gibraltar and traversed down the western side of the African continent, then turned around in Cape Town, South Africa and snaked up the eastern side, through to Egypt, Jordan, Syria, and finally ended in Istanbul, Turkey 10 months (44 weeks) after commencing the journey.

-After Africa, the couple resided in Western Australia.
-In 2015, they relocated to California.
+After leaving Africa, the couple resided in Western Australia.
+In 2015, they relocated to California where Summer works in wildlife rehabilitation and Mr. Foreman is a ranch hand when they aren’t filming.
 Plenty more adventures in North America, Australia, and beyond are expected.